aminoa/blog/content/posts/switch-emulation/index.md

 - [Programming War Stories: Connectix, Aaron Giles Personal **Website**](https://aarongiles.com/programming/war-connectix/)
 - [DMCA - Copyright.org](https://www.copyright.gov/dmca/)
 - [DMCA - Cornell Legal Information Institute](https://www.law.cornell.edu/uscode/text/17/1201)

+[^nintendocomments]: Nintendo previously had a [webpage](https://archive.ph/aTJpk#selection-975.0-975.37) where it discussed game emulation and ROMs; case in point, it states the *"introduction of emulators created to play illegally copied Nintendo software represents the greatest threat to date to the intellectual property rights of video game developers"*.
+They released a newer page on [Intellectual Property](https://en-americas-support.nintendo.com/app/answers/detail/a_id/55888/~/intellectual-property-%26-piracy-faq) where the language was softened but still showed a harsh stance: *While we recognize the passion that players have for classic games, supporting emulation also supports the illegal piracy of our products*.